-I did not set out to become a chef, it was a passion that grew more and more into a vocation.
-In London, I was the creator of the underground restaurant, Midnight Steakout.
+In London, I was the creator of Midnight Steakout.
 Midnight Steakout started life as a small pop-up dinner for friends, and friends of friends, on the roof garden of my flat in Wapping.
-I cooked simple dinners of steak on the BBQ, vegetables I grew in the garden, served with cakes I baked.
+I cooked simple dinners of steak on the BBQ, vegetables I grew in the garden, followed by my homemade cakes.

-Midnight Steakout quickly snowballed into a series of huge, all-night parties, and themed, sit-down dinners, for up to 172 people, held in various, secret industrial spaces, for 172 people.
+Midnight Steakout quickly snowballed into a series of all-night parties, underground restaurants & sit-down dinners, for up to 172 people, held in various, secret, industrial spaces.

-I discovered a love for food at a young age, through a passion for travel and discovering diverse cultures, and at an even younger age, during long summer days, eating fruit in mulberry and Florida citrus trees, and the unforgettable flavour of the homegrown produce in my parent’s kitchen garden.
+I discovered a love for food at a young age, through a passion for travel and discovering diverse cultures as a teenager.
+And at an even younger age, during long summer days, eating fruit in mulberry and Florida citrus trees, and the unforgettable flavour of the homegrown produce in my parent’s kitchen garden.

-When I was 16, I had the chance to live on an organic raspberry farm in Northern California, which helped turn me on to healthy living.
-The woman who owns the farm, an incredible botanist, midwife, farmer, and all around renaissance woman, was instrumental in introducing me to a whole-foods, plant-based diet, and true, farm to table eating.
+When I was 16, I had the chance to live on an organic raspberry farm in Northern California, which helped turn me on to vitalistic living.
+The woman who owns the farm, an incredible botanist, midwife, farmer, and all around renaissance woman, was instrumental in introducing me to a whole-foods, plant-based diet, healthy living, farming, and true, farm-to-table eating.

-When I was 17, I went to London for a week, met a boy on my first day there, fell in love and ended up staying for over half my life!
-The food in England has come a long way in the past 20 years, and has recently had an explosion of excitement happening on the culinary scene.
+When I was 17, I went to London for a week, fell in love with that amazing city and ended up staying for over half my life!
+The food in England has come a long way in recent years, and the culinary scene has had an explosion of excitement.
 My cooking has, thankfully, also progressed leaps and bounds since the early days and some memorable dishes such as ‘period pie’ and ‘welly stew’ (as in wellington boots).
-I am grateful to the friends who were amazing cooks and taught me most of what I now know.